MinikLambrecht/S2InstantMessenger/README.md

 # S2 Instant Messenger

-This features a MVVM Based C# WPF IM Client w/Server.
+This features an MVVM Based WPF IM Client w/Server.
 As a whole, this is just the start and will require a lot of work if it should be finished.
-But as is i would say it's a very basic version or a start in the Messenger world.
-It has a big feature list for the future if the development will continue, some examples could be: Login w/Password & Hashing for security, Database storage, Chat Server Rooms etc.
+But as is I would say it's a very basic version or a start in the Messenger world.
+It has a big feature list for the future if the development will continue, some examples could be: Login w/Password & Hashing for security, Database storage, Chat Server Rooms, etc.

-Develoopment Time ETA: Roughly 4 days.
+Development Time: Roughly **4** days.

 ## Getting Started